 Many of the collections in the Norwich University Archives came to us through the generosity of alumni, students, former faculty and staff members, and their families.
 Our archivists are available to work with any potential donors to identify and make accessible historically valuable records.

 If you have papers that you are interested in donating, please feel free to contact us to discuss your specific materials.

 The Norwich University Archives collects records documenting the history and development of the university and related organizations.
-Personal papers of students, alumni, faculty, staff and other Norwich affiliates are also especially welcome.
+Letters, diaries, and other personal papers of students, alumni, faculty, staff and other affiliates are especially welcome.
 More detailed information about the kinds of materials we collect can be found in our Archives Accessions and Acquisitions Policy.

 Some suggestions of historically valuable materials include:

 - Publications, newsletters or booklets distributed in the name of Norwich University